Woman's Belly with hands heart shape around belly button with flower on top

 Can You Use a Massage Gun on Stomach?

 The internet is full of articles and videos featuring people massaging their abdomens with massage guns.
-In fact, there are even loads of articles that say using a massage gun on your stomach is not only safe, but beneficial for many different reasons.
+In fact, there are even loads of articles that say using a massage gun on your stomach is not only safe but beneficial for many different reasons.

 This is because your abdomen contains several of your vital organs (including your stomach), which can be sensitive to extreme pressure and vibration.

-Can You Use Massage Gun On Stomach
+A man holding Massage Gun On a bare Stomach

 Potential Benefits of Using Percussion Massager on Stomach